 Hall of Mosses Trail

 The Hall of Mosses Trail is the best and most popular place to elope in the Hoh Rainforest.
-The trail is a short 1-mile loop through the mossiest and largest trees in the forest.
-Unfortunately, the width of the trail isn’t super large, so weddings with more than 7 people are not recommended.
-Because it’s the busiest trail in the park, it’s pretty safe to say that you won’t ever have this area to yourself (unless you come around sunrise or visit in the winter).
-If privacy is important to you, I recommend this location for portraits, but not a ceremony.
+This short 1-mile loop takes you through some of the largest, moss-covered trees in the forest.
+However, the trail isnโt very wide, so itโs best for elopements with no more than 7-10 people.
+Since it’s the busiest trail in the park, privacy is limitedโunless you visit at sunrise or in winter.

-- Crowd level: Busiest trail in the entire forest, plan for sunrise or sunset.
+- Crowd level:ย Busiest trail in the forest, plan for sunrise or sunset.

-Looking for an elopement photographed along the Hall of Mosses Trail?
-Check out Erin and Erik’s incredible spring elopement in the Hoh Rainforest!
+Want to see an elopement photographed along the Hall of Mosses Trail?
+Check out Erin and Erik’s incredible spring elopement.

 Hoh River Trail